rfulkerson/25spring1400/ai_for_cs1.md

-Value to plug into the prompt |What the model will add |When you might use it :-- | :-- |:-- none|Just the buggy code block--”no explanation, no I/O examples.|Later in the term or when you're more confident about your skills. docstring only |A short docstring describing the function's intent.|Quick comprehension check without giving away behavior. inline comments|Comments (accurate) explaining what each section should do.|Good first diagnostic practice. misleading comment|Incorrect comment that conflicts with the code's real intent.|Forces you to question assumptions.
+Value to plug into the prompt |What the model will add |When you might use it :-- | :-- |:-- none|Just the buggy code block--"no explanation, no I/O examples.|Later in the term or when you're more confident about your skills. docstring only |A short docstring describing the function's intent.|Quick comprehension check without giving away behavior. inline comments|Comments (accurate) explaining what each section should do.|Good first diagnostic practice. misleading comment|Incorrect comment that conflicts with the code's real intent.|Forces you to question assumptions.